This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Types of Beams and Loads”.

 Explanation: A beam which is fixed at one end and is free at other end, it is called cantilever beam.
 The examples for it are portico slabs and sunshades.

 Explanation: A beam which is fixed at one end and free at other end is called cantilever beam.
-In this case, some support other than the existing ones may be provided in order to avoid excessive deflection or to reduce the amount of bending moment, the additional support is known as prop.
-The beam is known as propped cantilever beam.
+In this case, some support other than the existing ones may be provided in order to avoid excessive deflection or to reduce the amount of bending moment, the additional support is known as a prop.
+The beam is known as a propped cantilever beam.

 4. Fixed beam is also known as __________

 Explanation: A beam which is fixed at both supports is called fixed beam or encastered beam.
 All framed structures are examples of fixed beams.

 a) Uniformly diluted length

 b) Uniformly developed loads

 d) Uniformly distributed loads